 The One Year Anniversary of Webb’s Hope

 At 36 West Street in Easton, Maryland stands a building like none other in Talbot County.
 The building has a unique history of generosity; a fortuitous melding of need, dreams, vision, and expertise all coming together for the good of the 23 residents who call it home.
-Encore Sustainable Design was honored to play a pivotal role in securing the future of this amazing property and positioning it to continue in its legacy of care and transformation.
+Encore Sustainable Architects was honored to play a pivotal role in securing the future of this amazing property and positioning it to continue in its legacy of care and transformation.

 The story begins in 1985 when Gregory Webb purchased an old, large residence in what was then a less than desirable section in town.
 It was, at the time, an area most of Easton’s population didn’t stroll through at night.
 But Mr. Webb had a vision.
 With the addition of a large, 23-room extension, he created a halfway house for those coming out of incarceration.
 It gave many a chance to re-enter society in a safe, dignified way.

 Years later, in the offices of Neighborhood Service Center (NSC), Talbot County’s designated community action agency, the newly appointed Executive Director, Marilyn Neal, realized within her first month of leadership that the county had an underserved need for affordable housing.
 While Talbot County enjoyed the highest per capita income in the state, there was an underlying minority, many hidden, who were living on a very limited income.
 Through unfortunate circumstances, many in the community didn’t have enough money to find a permanent place to call home.